 The Board of Trustees: Governance and Terms of Office

 With a diverse membership of elected trustees, elected executive officers, and appointed trustees, the UCBF Board of Trustees consists largely of Berkeley alumni and includes the Chancellor of UC Berkeley.

 Elected trustees hold three-year terms, and the elected executive officers serve two-year terms.
 Individuals who have been actively devoted to the Foundation’s work are elected for three-year terms as advisory trustees.
 The Board also includes up to 15 appointed trustees, who are volunteer leaders of organized fundraising programs on campus and serve one-year terms.
 Emeritus trustees are elected in recognition of a lifetime of unusually distinguished service to the Foundation and serve as permanent members of the UCBF Board.
 Vice chancellors, deans, and other campus administrators serve as ex officio trustees.

 The Foundation has an Executive Committee composed of the executive officers, the Chancellor, and the president of the Foundation.
-The executive officers are the Board's chair, vice chair, and immediate past Board chair; and the chairs and vice chairs of the following Foundation committees: the Campaign Steering, Finance & Administration, Governance, and Programs committees.
+The executive officers are the Board's chair, vice chair, and immediate past Board chair; and the chairs and vice chairs of the following Foundation committees: Finance & Administration, Governance, Nominating, and Programs committees.
 These committees conduct Foundation business and advise the campus administration on critical issues.